Showing posts with label candy. Show all posts

 We left the Airport around 10:30.

 We ate lunch at the Brass Lantern.
-Hubby ate a salad, and I ate 1/2 hamburger and some fries.
+Hubby had a salad, and I had half a hamburger and some fries.

-We rode to Walmart to get our tires rotated they were busy and said it would be a 3-hour wait.
+We rode to Walmart to get our tires rotated.
+They were busy and said there would be a 3-hour wait.

 Next, we stopped at the Dollar Tree for miscellaneous items.
 (Turkey bags and pans).

-It was located at the Woodman of the World building on 200 Glenn Springs Rd Lawrenceburg.
+It was at the Woodman of the World building, located at 200 Glenn Springs Rd, Lawrenceburg

-Here we bought freezer-dried candy sold by Jabba Designs in Lawrenceburg and peach-fried pie.
+Here, we bought freezer-dried candy sold by Jabba Designs in Lawrenceburg, as well as peach-fried pie.

 Freeze Dried Candy (Strawberry with chocolate inside)